textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Automatically append comments to articles?

-This setting determines whether comments and the comment form are automatically appended to all individual articles (by automatically including the contents of the `comments_display` form).
+This setting determines whether comments and the comment form are automatically appended to all individual articles (by automatically including the contents of the `comments_display` Form template).

 The majority of the time, you will want this set to 'No', as this allows greater flexibility to the positioning of your comments in your site design.
 You will need to add the [comments](http://docs.textpattern.io/tags/comments) tag manually in any article-based templates where you want comments to appear.

 If you are experiencing duplicate display of comments in an article, then chances are your templates have the [comments](http://docs.textpattern.io/tags/comments) tag in a template but also have 'Automatically append comments to articles?' set to 'Yes' too.

-TODO

-## Custom fields preferences

-TODO

-## TODO: TO BE SORTED

 ### Comments mode

-In "popup" mode, a tiny browser window will pop up for the viewer to enter the comment.
-In "nopopup" mode, the main article page will change to show the comment entry form.
+If 'current window' is selected (recommended) the current window will be refreshed to display only the current article, with comments beneath.

+If 'popup window' is selected, a new browser window will open when the comments link is clicked (this uses the `popup_comments` Form template).

 ### Comments date format

 This control will select the date and time format for the posting time of comments.

+### Email comments to author?

+If set to 'Yes', whenever a new comment is received on an article, a copy will be sent via email to that article's author.

 ### Present comments as a numbered list?

-If you want to use an HTML ordered list to display your user comments, choose 'Yes'.
-If you choose 'No', your comments will be output as blocks of text without automatic numbers, thus numbering (if any) will have to be done by you.

-Some commenting plugins require this to be set to 'No' before they work properly

-### Mail comments to author?

-If set to 'Yes', whenever a comment is made against an article, the author will be emailed notification of the event, along with the contents of the comment.
+Determines whether article comments will be wrapped with the HTML `<ol>` tag and individual comments will be wrapped in the `<li>` tag (causing comments to be presented as a numbered list), or whether individual comments will be wrapped with the `<div>` tag instead.

+With either value, you can override the tags used on an individual Form template basis by modifying the [comments](http://docs.textpattern.io/tags/comments) tag, found in the `comments_display` Form template.

+### New comment means site updated?

+The Textpattern database keeps track of when the most recent change to your site took place.
+When this setting is set to 'Yes', a new comment will also update this value.
+This value is used for example for [Send Last-Modified header](#send-last-modified-header) functionality.

-### Require user's name?
+### Comments require commenter's name?

-If set to 'Yes', people that want to comment on your blog will have to enter a name in the comment-form.
-They will receive an error message otherwise.
+If set to 'Yes', people that want to comment on your article will have to enter a name in the comment input form.
+They will not be able to submit a comment if they do not supply a name.

-### Require user's email address?
+### Comments require commenter's email address?

-If set to 'Yes', people that want to comment on your blog, will have to enter an email address in the comment-form.
-They will receive an error message otherwise.
+If set to 'Yes', people that want to comment on your article will have to enter an email address in the comment write form.
+They will be unable to post a comment if they do not supply an email address.

-### Never display email address?
+### Hide commenter email address?

 This setting controls whether the email address of a commenter should be shown publicly.

+It's recommended that email addresses should not be shown, as courtesy to your users, but there may be certain situations when showing commenter email addresses is desirable.

-### Apply rel="nofollow&quot; to comments?
+### Apply rel=nofollow to comments?

-This will add an additional attribute to the links made in comments.
-It is intended to be a measure that takes away the incentive for comment-spammers and was initiated by a range of search engines and software-writers.
-You can find out more about it by reading [Google's announcement](http://googleblog.blogspot.com/2005/01/preventing-comment-spam.html).
+If set to 'Yes', this will add an additional attribute to the links made in comments.
+It is intended to be a measure that takes away the incentive for comment spammers and was initiated by a range of search engines and software developers.
+You can find out more by reading [Google's announcement](https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html).

-**Note:** This setting does not influence the functionality or ranking of your site.
+**Note:** This setting does not influence the functionality of your site.
 It may prevent or diminish the influence of your comments when some search engines rank sites linked to from those comments.

-### Disallow user images?
+### Strip commenter images from comments?

-With this option set to 'Yes', images included in comments will be stripped out.
+With this option set to 'Yes', any images included in comments will be stripped out.

 ### Allow more Textile markup in comments?